lgaida/mediumish-gohugo-theme/README.md

 ## Using usernames in front matter

 If adding `Luke Skywalker` to each post’s front matter is too cumbersome (or potentially error-prone), and you would rather use a short username instead, you can instead create author pages with usernames and then change the author page’s `name` parameter to suit.
-For example, create the initial author page with the short name `luke`:
+For example, to create the initial author page using a short name `luke`:

      hugo new content authors/luke/_index.md

 ...and then in `authors/luke/_index.md`, change the `name` property to read `Luke Skywalker`.
+Content pages can now simply specify `luke` as an author.

 ## Displaying Author properties